solana-labs/solana/book/src/terminology.md

 A persistent file addressed by [public key](#public-key) and with [lamports](#lamport) tracking its lifetime.

+#### app

+A front-end application that interacts with a Solana cluster.

 #### block

 A contiguous set of [entries](#entry) on the ledger covered by a [vote](#ledger-vote).